NagiosEnterprises/nsti/docs/introduction.rst

 .. note::

-	Find out more about NSTI by going through this documentation by using the index or by using the search feature.
+	Find out more about NSTI and naviagte through this documentation by using the index or by using the search feature.